Cele2Ndosi/PDF_Editor/README.md

 ```

 Once the workflow finishes, the `.exe` is attached to a new GitHub Release
 and also available as a build artifact on the Actions run itself.
+The exe is
+unsigned, so anyone running it will see the SmartScreen warning noted at the
+top of this README — that's expected, not a build problem.

 **Locally on Windows:**